 I already had an interest in Agile and wanted to build on this in the hope that some of what I saw I could bring back to Peterborough and implement within my team, and potentially introduce some Agile practices into our Leadership Team meetings.
-Additionally I hoped it would give me a better understanding of the future direction of Land Registry.
+Additionally, I hoped it would give me a better understanding of the future direction of HM Land Registry.

 With a feeling of nervous excitement, I exited the lift on the 7th floor and took the short walk to where the Agile teams were based.
 I was greeted with a buzz of activity as I saw groups of people huddled around laptops, while others standing around a plasma in deep conversation with colleagues at other offices.
-I could see hundreds of post it notes and inspirational messages on the wall.
+I could see hundreds of Post-it notes and inspirational messages on the wall.

 I attended the Digital Charge team stand up where each team member talks about what they did the day before, what they plan to do today and any impediments or blockers that may stop them from achieving this.
 I attended a discovery meeting for digital transfers and was lucky enough to attend a show and tell to the LR Board on the Property page and Digital Charge Betas.
 This only made up half the time I was there.